All You Need to Know About the Essential Eight Maturity Model

 To support the implementation of The Essential Eight, The Essential Eight Maturity Model helps organisations to identify a target maturity level that is suitable for their environment.
 Businesses should then progressively implement each level across all eight mitigation strategies until that target is achieved.
 To assist in implementation, four maturity levels have been defined:

-- Maturity Level Three - the main objective of this level are cybercriminals who are more sophisticated and do not rely on conventional tools and techniques.
+Maturity Level Three - this level are cybercriminals who are more sophisticated and do not rely on conventional tools and techniques.
 They exploit weaknesses in their victim’s security posture to amplify their access, avoid detection, and gain a strong foothold on the system.
 Generally, cybercriminals will concentrate on particular targets and are willing to invest time and effort into bypassing particular policies and controls.

 It’s worth noting that, while the aim should be to reach Maturity Level Three, it does not guarantee that this will not prevent those willing and able to invest enough time, money, and effort to compromise your business.
 Organisations should still consider the remainder of the mitigation strategies to further bolster their security.